The Insider’s Guide to the Tulipalooza Tulip Festival in Waxahachie, Texas

 Tickets may be purchased at the festival entrance or online at tulipalooza.org.

-2024 Tulipalooza Attractions
+2025 Tulipalooza Attractions

 Throughout the season, volunteers dressed in traditional Dutch attire will answer questions and pose for thematic photos with guests.

-New for Tulipalooza 2024
+New for Tulipalooza 2025

 The festival grounds were formerly the site of the recently demolished Baylor Hospital in Old Waxahachie.
 Since 2021, Tulipalooza has taken place on the north side of the city in a field adjacent to the Waxahachie Civic Center.
-For 2024, festival organizers and city leaders felt that not only would the old hospital site offer a location well suited for the flower bulbs, but also Getzendaner Park would allow for ample parking in a scenic, natural harbor of sorts that would help to help to shield the tulips from unpredictable weather.
+For 2024 and 2025, festival organizers and city leaders felt that not only would the old hospital site offer a location well suited for the flower bulbs, but also Getzendaner Park would allow for ample parking in a scenic, natural harbor of sorts that would help to help to shield the tulips from unpredictable weather.

-2024 Tulipalooza Charitable Contributions
+2025 Tulipalooza Charitable Contributions

 Waxahachie Care